 Linda Hall Library Fellowships

-The Linda Hall Library currently offers three different types of fellowships.
-In each case, fellowship funding is offered at a rate of $3,000 per month for doctoral students and $4,200 per month for postdoctoral researchers and scholars with other terminal degrees (e.g. MFA).
+The Linda Hall Library offers general fellowship support to doctoral students, postdoctoral scholars, and independent researchers whose projects examine the relationship between science, technology, and society.
+General fellowship funding is offered at a rate of $3,000 per month for doctoral students and $4,200 per month for postdoctoral researchers and scholars with other terminal degrees (e.g., MFA, MLIS).

 - Virtual fellowships last between one and four months and support scholars working off-site using resources from the Library’s digital collections.
 Virtual fellows receive personalized research assistance from reference staff and may request complimentary scans of Library resources in accordance with our in-house digitization policies.

 - The History of Science and Medicine (HSM) Fellowship is jointly sponsored by the Linda Hall Library and the Clendening History of Medicine Library at the University of Kansas Medical Center.
-This residential fellowship supports a doctoral student whose research examines the intersecting histories of science and medicine.
+This residential fellowship provides one month of residential funding ($3,000 per month) to a doctoral student whose research examines the intersecting histories of science and medicine.
 The HSM fellow will spend one month in Kansas City conducting research in both libraries’ collections.